Iura novit curia: In civil and common law legal systems

 According to Mattias Derlén, "it has traditionally been claimed that jura novit curia applies in civil law systems but not in common law systems".
 Francis Jacobs described this view as follows:

 It might be tempting to suggest that there is a basic distinction between two fundamentally different types of procedure within the Member States: a distinction between, broadly speaking, the continental systems on the one hand and the English, Irish and Scottish systems on the other.
 On that view, the court in the continental systems is deemed to know the law ('jura novit curia' or 'curia novit legem'); it must apply the appropriate legal rules to the facts as they are presented to the court by the parties ('da mihi factum, dabo tibi jus'); and if necessary it will engage for that purpose in its own legal research.
 In the English, Irish and Scottish systems, on the other hand, the court has a less active, or even a passive, role: the procedure is generally based on the assumption that the court has no independent knowledge of the law, that it is dependent upon the submissions advanced by counsel for the parties, and that its function essentially is to adjudicate on the exclusive basis of their submissions.
 According to one commentator, 'perhaps the most spectacular feature of English procedure is that the rule curia novit legem has never been and is not part of English law'.

-Jacobs explains, however, that this distinction is exaggerated on closer examination: Civil law courts, iura novit curia notwithstanding, may not exceed the limits of the case as defined by the claims of the parties and may not generally raise a new point involving new issues of fact.
-A common law court, too, will sua sponte take a point which is a matter of public policy; it will, for instance, refuse to enforce an illegal contract even if no party raises this point.
+Jacobs explains that this distinction is exaggerated on closer examination.
+Civil law courts, iura novit curia notwithstanding, may not exceed the limits of the case as defined by the claims of the parties and may not generally raise a new point involving new issues of fact.
+A common law court can also sua sponte take a point which is a matter of public policy; for instance, it can refuse to enforce an illegal contract even if no party raises this point.
 The common law's lack of the rule of iura novit curia therefore has some relevance in civil proceedings, but matters little in criminal proceedings or in administrative courts.

 In international law

 Iura novit curia is widely applied by international courts as a general principle of law.
 While the ICTY declined to do so in one case, the regulations of the International Criminal Court now provide for it.
-The principle has also been recognized by the International Court of Justice as generally applicable in international proceedings, as well as by the Inter-American Court of Human Rights and the World Trade Organization's adjudicating bodies.
+The principle has also been recognized by the International Court of Justice as generally applicable in international proceedings, as well as by the Inter-American Court of Human Rights, or the World Trade Organization's adjudicating bodies.